-Days of 6-13 Poh commemorates the most emotional history for every Sikh.
+Days of 6-13 Poh commemorate the most emotional history of martyrdom for every Sikh around the globe.
 These are the days when we remember the Parivaar Vichhoda, the Martyrdom of Sahibzada Ajit Singh, and Jujhar Singh in the battle of Chamkaur and then the martyrdom of Mata Gujri and younger Sahibzadas Zoravar Singh and Fateh Singh Ji.

 Battle of Chamkaur

 The Battle of Chamkaur is unique and one of the most imbalanced battles ever fought in the history of the world.

 Guru Sahib along with some of his Singhs fought against an army of lakhs in the fort of Chamkaur.
 Crossing the Sarsa river, Guru Sahib parted alongside his family and other precious treasure.
 Here Guru Sahib came towards Chamkaur Garhi, while Mata Gujri and CHhote Sahibzadas walked towards Sirhind in the company of their loyal cook Gangu.

 Coming from the river Sarsa towards the fort of Chamkaur, they were pursued by the Mughal forces.
 On one side were millions of Mughal armies and on the other a handful of Sikhs.
 Historians put the number at 40.
 Although not all historians have the same opinion about their number, the manner in which these 40 Singhs formed 5-5 battalions and defeated the Mughal army is not a trivial matter.